Welcome to our updated shootout of the Best Electric Guitars in 2023!

 In 1985 Paul Reed Smith started crafting top-level guitars for the top-level players of the time, and even now the high-quality components and craftsmanship still outstand the brand’s name.

-The PRS SE Custom 24 achieves the excellent playability, beautiful looks, and great sound of the American-made models into a budget-friendly version.
+The PRS SE Custom 24 achieves the excellent playability, beautiful looks, and great sound of the American-made models in a budget-friendly version.

 These two pieces of wood combined achieve a full midrange with clear highs, and the striking flame maple top veneer completes its perfect appeal.